 Part of the reason for this conflicting information is because everyone heals differently.
 While one person may experience an easy healing process with their new septum piercing, another might have a difficult time.
 The fact of the matter is that one healing practice doesn’t fit all, and in the end, you’ll have to figure out what works best for you.

-One universal truth about piercing aftercare is that you must keep your piercing disinfected, and many piercers recommend using saline solutions designed specifically for piercing aftercare.
+One universal truth about piercing aftercare is that you must keep your piercing clean and many piercers recommend using saline solutions designed specifically for piercing aftercare.
 However, even here you can see some conflicting information about when to use a saline spray for surface cleaning versus a saline soak.

 With so much information floating around about piercing aftercare, it’s hard to know when you should opt for which one.
 Lucky for you, we’ve put together a handy little guide.
 Here’s what you need to know about the difference between saline soaks and saline sprays.